Historic Moments

 Leroy Muhammad: A Forgotten Star

 There have been many players who rose sharply and before the height of their powers could be reached they decided to leave the game for personal reasons.
 Leroy Muhammad was such a talent.
-Born Leroy Jackson, the St. Louis native was a young star in the 60s who later settled in New York after much success as a teenager.
+Born in Little Rock, Arkansas, November 30, 1948, Leroy Jackson the young star dominated St. Louis chess in the 60s.
+He later settled in New York after much success as a teenager.

 A picture of Leroy Jackson who later took the surname of “Muhammad.